allwefantasy/byzerperf/README.md

 )
 ```

-This code will deploy the model with 4 workers and each worker has 2 GPUs, and each worker is a vLLM worker.
+This code will deploy the model with 4 workers and each worker has 2 GPUs, and each worker is a vLLM backend.
 When the request is sent to the model, the LRU policy will be used to route the request to the worker.

+But the ByzerLLM have many type of request:

+1. embedding
+2. apply_chat_template
+3. tokenize
+4. complete/chat

+This will cause some workers to be idle since some workers have much requests like `complete/chat` and some workers have much requests like `embedding`. but only complete/chat requests will be used to test the performance of the model.

-Then you can use the following code to bind non-complete/chat requests to the same worker and not use the LRU policy.
+The solution is that you can use the following code to bind non-complete/chat requests to the same worker and not use the LRU policy:

 ```python